 Since then, Paul has performed regularly solo and with his own band focusing on original music, both in Ontario and B.C.
 He has also worked as a sideman, musical director and music coach for many other ensembles.

-On June 28, 2020, Paul is releasing his new album Globalize, available on this website and through Bandcamp.
-A collection of 13 original songs with a stellar BC band!
+On June 28, 2020, Paul release his album Globalize, available on this website and through Bandcamp.
+Globalize is a collection of 13 original songs with a stellar BC band!

 Paul lives with his wife Amy on Gabriola Island, B.C., and together they share seven children and seven grandchildren (so far!).